in ,

 Insulins with the longest half-lives are administered less frequently than those with the shortest half-lives.

-In addition, inhaled insulin is an attractive option but people are not usually comfortable using inhaled insulins.
+In addition, inhaled insulin is an attractive option, but people are not usually comfortable using inhaled insulin.
 Secondly, they are associated with lung toxicity, especially in individuals with underlying lung disease.

 The table below shows the number of insulin injections required if you are on an insulin regimen containing any of the following regimens: